colejd/colejd.github.io/content/blog/why-xcframeworks-matter/index.md

 title: "Why XCFrameworks Matter"
 subtitle: "A historical perspective"
 description: "A dive into the structure of XCFrameworks, and why you should be using them."
+excerptOverride: "A dive into the structure of XCFrameworks, and why you should be using them."
 author: Jon
 layout: post
 date: 2021-01-12